selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_ml_04-05_2023.md

 	* Checking the flow statement
 	* Debugging

+**Suggested assignments:**

+These assignments do not need to be delivered nonetheless we suggest doing it in order to get familiar with the bash command line topics.
+Below, some suggestions of possible operations:

+* Get fast in navigating up and down in the directory using only the command line.
+* Copy/move files from a directory to another directory.
+* Search and use a command for copy file from you pc to a Linux remote server.
+* Get fast on using keyboard shortcuts.
+* Perform a data download operation using wget or curl.
+* Unzip/untar files.
+* Get familiar with apt update && apt upgrade && apt install to maintain your OSGeoLIve Linux Virtual Machine and install new  software.

 ## Lecture 3: 4th of April, 2023.
 ### Discovering the power of AWK programming language (Giuseppe Amatulli).